Small Steps to Big Results

 This workshop is for anyone who writes code in LabVIEW.
 We can all benefit from unit testing.
 It can help us write more reliable and maintainable code.
 If you have never heard of unit testing, there is no better time to start.
 If you have heard of unit testing and maybe tried it, but struggled or got discouraged, this seminar will provide some new insight into what makes a good test and how to write maintainable tests.
 If you already have a bunch of tests, this seminar will teach you how to maintain them, keep them organized, and how to run them programmatically.

 NOTE: To get the most out of this workshop you should be familiar with Object Oriented Programming.
 The second half of the workshop uses it quite a bit.
+Subject matter is subject to change dependent on new software and tools available.

 Workshop Outline